Wagon fort: Czechs and Hussites

 The wagon fort was later used by the crusading anti-Hussite armies at the Battle of Tachov (1427).
-However, the anti-Hussite German forces, being inexperienced at this type of strategy, were defeated.
-The Hussite wagon fort would meet its demise at the Battle of Lipany (1434), where the Utraquist faction of Hussites defeated the Taborite faction by getting the Taborites inside a wagon fort on a hill to charge at them by at first attacking, then retreating.
-The Utraquists would reunite with the Catholic Church afterwards.
-Thus ended the wagon fort's effect on Czech history.
-The first victory against the wagon fort at the Battle of Tachov showed that the best ways to defeat it were to prevent it from being erected in the first place or to get the men inside of it to charge out of it by means of a feint retreat.
-Thus, the fortification would lose its prime advantage.

-The wagon fort's effect on Czech history was lost, but the Czechs would continue to use the wagon forts in later conflicts.
+Anti-Hussite German forces, unfamiliar with this type of strategy, were defeated.
+The Hussite wagon fort strategy failed at the Battle of Lipany (1434), where the Utraquist faction of Hussites defeated the Taborite faction.
+On a hill within a wagon fort, they were drawn into charging out prematurely, when their enemy pretended to retreat.
+The Utraquists would be reconciled with the Catholic Church afterward.
+Thus, the wagon fort's impact on Czech history ended.
+The first victory against the wagon fort at the Battle of Tachov showed that the best ways to defeat it were to prevent it from being erected in the first place or to get the men inside to charge out prematurely after a feint.
+Such solutions meant the fortification lost its prime advantage.
+The importance of the wagon fort in Czech history diminished, but the Czechs would continue to use the wagon forts in later conflicts.
 After the Hussite Wars, foreign powers such as the Hungarians and Poles who had confronted the destructive forces of Hussites, hired thousands of Czech mercenaries (such as into the Black Army of Hungary).
+Hungarian general John Hunyadi studied the Hussites' tactics, he applied its featuring elements in his army during the Hungarian–Ottoman Wars, including the use of war wagons as a mobile fortress called szekérvár in Hungarian.
 At the Battle of Varna in 1444, it is said that 600 Bohemian handgunners (men armed with early shoulder arms) defended a wagon fortification.
 The Germans would also use wagons for fortification.
-They would use much cheaper materials than the Hussites, and they would have different wagons for the infantry and the artillery.
+They used much cheaper materials than the Hussites, and different wagons for infantry and artillery.
 The Russians also used a type of movable fortress, called a guliai-gorod in the 16th century.

+A Danish peasant rebellion in 1441, culminating in the battle of St. Jørgensbjerg also used the war fortresses.
+The leader of the Danish peasants were led by Henrik Reventlow who had participated in the Hussite Wars and had learned of the war fortress by participating in Albert II's war against the Hussite.
+There he saw what a formidable defence the war fortress was, and then used it in the peasant rebellion.
+While it is not certain how the fortress was built, it still played a crucial role in defending Husby against a more well equipped army under Christopher of Bavaria.
+While the fortress did defend Husby initially, Henrik's army was defeated after much of his army had left.
+The casualties of the peasant army is speculated to be 6,000-25,000.
+Henrik was executed shortly after by Christoffer.

-Another use of this tactic would be very similar to the infantry squares used by Wellington at the Battle of Waterloo and the South African laager.
-The wagon forts would form into squares that would support each other.
-Whenever an enemy charged between two forts, marksmen from both of them would easily exploit the advantage and kill many of the enemy.
+Another use of this tactic was the very similar infantry squares deployed by Wellington at the Battle of Waterloo.
+Likewise the South African laager.
+The wagon forts would form into squares, supporting each other.
+Were an assault made between two forts, marksmen from both would easily exploit the advantage and kill many of the enemy.